scipion-em/docs/docs/user/tutorials/modelBuilding/Alphafold/a020-processPredictedProtocol.rst

    -  | *Contents of B-value field*: Three different types of values can be represented in the B-factor column of any atom structure file and the user should select one of them:

 	-  | *LDDT (AlphaFold2)*: LDDT stands for *local-distance difference test* and computes the accuracy of the backbone prediction.
-AlphaFold 2 produces a per-residue confidence score (pLDDT, predicted LDDT) that varies between 0 and 100.
+AlphaFold 2 produces a per-residue confidence score (pLDDT, predicted LDDT) that varies between 0 (bad) and 100 (good).
 Only values above 70 are accepted for confident residues.
-Fractional values between 0 and 1 are also accepted.
 Although 70 is considered the default value, the user can modify this value through the next parameter:

 		-  | *Minimum LDDT value*: Cutoff confidence value used to remove low-confidence residues.
 A minimum LDDT of 70 (default value) corresponds to a maximum RMSD of 1.5.

-	-  | *RMSD*:
+	-  | *RMSD*: Root Mean Square Deviation as confidence value in Angstroms.
+Residues with values higher than 1.5 are not acceptable.
+An empirical formula converts LDDT values in error estimates (`PHENIX documentation <https://phenix-online.org/documentation/reference/process_predicted_model.html>`_).

-	-  | *B-value*:
+	-  | *B-value*: Single number generated from the fluctuations of the atoms in all the frames.

 	-  | *Remove low-confidence residues*: